June 3, 1965: Edward H. White II Becomes the First American to Walk in Space

 7. What does this event reveal about courage, innovation, and problem-solving?

-Option 1: Historical News Report
+Project 2: Historical News Report

 Students create a newspaper front page dated June 4, 1965, reporting on Edward White’s spacewalk.
 The article should include a headline, summary of the event, background on the Space Race, a short profile of White, and an explanation of why the mission mattered.

-Option 2: Mission Timeline
+Project 3: Mission Timeline

 Students create a visual timeline showing major events before, during, and after Gemini IV.
 The timeline may include Soviet space achievements, the start of Project Gemini, the June 3 spacewalk, later Gemini missions, and the Apollo moon landing.

-Option 3: Spacewalk Engineering Diagram
+Project 4: Spacewalk Engineering Diagram

 Students draw and label Edward White’s spacewalk equipment, including the spacesuit, tether, oxygen supply, umbilical connection, visor, and handheld maneuvering unit.
-Each label should explain how that piece of equipment helped keep White alive or helped him move.
+Each label should explain how that piece of equipment helped keep White alive or helped him move..

 Reflection Question